PCOL/ContractHttp/README.md

 }
 ```

-Once the interface is defined a proxy can be generated and the used to call the service:
+Once the interface is defined a proxy can be generated and then used to call the service:

 ```cs
 var httpClient = new HttpClient();